manasauti29/AiDeskPet/README.md

 Run the Requirements.txt to install all the dependencies To set up the environment on Ubuntu OS running on Raspberry Pi 5.

+Dependencies
+1)	Python 3.9
+2)	Ensure Ollama is installed using curl -fsSL https://ollama.com/install.sh | sh
+3)	Ensure pip is installed using sudo apt install python3-pip
+4)	Ensure Vs code is installed using sudo apt install ./code_1.89.0-linux-x64.deb
+5)	pip install vosk
+6)	pip install pyaudio (on linux before pyaudio u have to run sudo apt-get install portaudio19-dev)
+7)	install pico2wave using sudo apt-get install libttspico-utils
+8)	then install sox using sudo apt-get install libasound2-plugins lubasound2-python libsox-fmt-all
+9)	then sudo apt-get install sox

+How to run the program:
+1)	Go to terminal
+2)	cd to the folder (cd Desktop, cd deskpet)
+If not then create a virtual env using python -m <env name> venv and install the requirements using pip install -r requirements if available or install all the dependencies one by one from the terminal.
+3)	Run the virtual env named “venv” (source venv/bin/activate)
+4)	Make sure that Ollama is running for that do ollama serve in terminal
+5)	Then sure that the LLM used in the code (here gemma3/tinyllama:latest) is actually downloaded, so do that using ollama pull <model_name> for eg ollama pull gemma3.1b
+6)	Open code from there in that venv (code .)
+7)	Connect a headphone with mic to the R pi, and check if audio is working by playing yt, if audio is not audible then u have to update the ALSA files.
+8)	Run the code in the VS code through the top right button in the vs code screen.

 Enjoy an offline, local AI chatbot powered by Ollama LLM!

 Technologies Used: